f37/f37.github.io/projects/PosNeg/index.md

 ---
 # Positive / Negative ?

 In a highdimensional dataworld, finding a hyperplane distinguishing two classes isn't always so complicated.
 Without domainknowledge nor priors from the language environment a linear regressor gets 80%+ on unseen data.
 In the appendix you can see the auto generated report for yelp.
-I took open datasets from Amazon, Yelp, IDMB and twitter for binary segment analysis.
+I took open datasets from Amazon, Yelp and ImdB for binary segment analysis.

 Even simpler statistical models give a beautiful projection of the generative function from positive or negative words in the given prior.
 Seen in the following: